jasujm/hrefs/docs/api.rst

 The library provides two mixins that make writing `pydantic
 <https://pydantic-docs.helpmanual.io/>`_ models using :mod:`hrefs`
 easier.
-Generally any model using hypertext references should be a subclass of :class:`BaseModel`.
-Any model that is also a target of hypertext references should implement :class:`BaseReferrableModel`. :class:`BaseReferrableModel` is also a subclass of :class:`BaseModel`, so no need to inherit both!
+Generally any model using :class:`Href` fields should be a subclass of :class:`BaseModel`.
+Any model that is also a target of hyperlinks should implement :class:`BaseReferrableModel`. :class:`BaseReferrableModel` is also a subclass of :class:`BaseModel`, so no need to inherit both!

 .. autoclass:: BaseModel